ronlevin1/Image-Editing-System/README.md

 6. * To test the different filter, i asked Perplexity to find a good image
    * suitable for each filter.

-#TODO next:

-3. Complete other filters and adjustments
-   Implement the rest of the filters (e.g. sharpen, contrast, etc.) and adjustments (e.g. brightness, gamma).

-   Ensure they are chainable and work with the pipeline builder.

-   Unit-test each filter and adjustment separately.

-4. Finish Factory

-   Implement the factory method to create the correct filter object based on the descriptor.

-   Ensure it handles all filters and adjustments correctly.

-   Unit-test the factory method with various descriptors.

-5. Final Tests & Polish

-   End-to-end test with a sample JSON: load → apply 3 filters → save/display.

-   Add error handling (invalid kernel sizes, missing ﬁles).

-   Clean up: remove debug code, add docstrings, and prepare README.